 - Sun Exposure: Full sun

-- Soil Type: Rich, well-drained soil
+- Soil Type: Rich, well-draining soil

 - When it's in Trouble: Skeletonized leaves, discolored leaves, wormy fruit